 At Pier 21 downtown, catch a showing of "The Great Storm" documentary for context.
 A more romantic view of Galveston can be seen in its historic homes, which were occupied by the city's leading families.
 Moody Mansion and Bishop's Palace are well-preserved Victorian structures that couples may tour.

 03 of 09

 05 of 09

-For the best views in Galveston, take the elevator from the lobby of the Moody Gardens Hotel up to Shearn's on the 9th floor.
+For the best views in Galveston, take the elevator from the lobby of the Moody Gardens Hotel up to Shearn's on the ninth floor.
 Comfortable lounge seating, a pianist, and a well-stocked bar make this convivial spot the place to go to salute the sunset and stay for seafood or steak.
 It overlooks the prettiest part of town and provides romantics with a clear view of the Moody Gardens pyramids and the Galveston waters beyond.

-If you understand that Galveston is a major commercial shipping port (so it's neither pretty nor scenic), you can enjoy -- or at least find interesting -- the Baywatch Dolphin Tour.
+If you understand that Galveston is a major commercial shipping port (so it's neither pretty nor scenic), you can enjoy—or at least find interesting—the Baywatch Dolphin Tour.

 Every six weeks or so, Galveston artists open their studios at night and invite the public in to see their creations, many of which are for sale.
-Romantic couples can simply browse, and the experience is enhanced by the offer of complimentary wine served in most venues.
-Art Walk takes place primarily along Postoffice Street in the heart of the downtown Galveston historic district, where it is legal to carry alcoholic beverages out of doors.
-Art Walk is a friendly, civilized event for adults, and folks seem to thoroughly enjoy themselves without getting sloppy or rowdy.Continue to 9 of 10 below.
+Romantic couples can browse, and the experience is enhanced by the offer of complimentary wine served in most venues.
+Art Walk takes place primarily along Postoffice Street in the heart of the downtown Galveston historic district, where it is legal to carry alcoholic beverages outdoors.
+Art Walk is a friendly, civilized event for adults, and folks seem to enjoy themselves without getting sloppy or rowdy.

-Turn off the TV and head to The Grand 1894 Opera House of Galveston.
+Turn off the television and head to The Grand 1894 Opera House of Galveston.
 This city landmark mounts on its stage both high and low cultural events that range from Galveston Symphony Orchestra to puppet shows for kids.
-Sophisticated, romantic couples will enjoy holding hands and watching visiting balladeers, modern dance troupes, and theatrical shows, both classic and contemporary.
+Sophisticated, romantic couples will enjoy holding hands and watching visiting balladeers, modern dance troupes, and theatrical shows, both classic and contemporary.Continue to 9 of 9 below.

-A romantic Galveston tradition, brunch at Bernardo's in the Hotel Galvez is a cornucopia of fine food.
-Whether you like to start the day with a made-to-order omelet, fresh Galveston Bay shrimp, bourbon-glazed ham or all of the above, it's beautifully arrayed here and you're welcome to all you can eat.
+A romantic Galveston tradition, brunch at Bernardo's in the Hotel Galvez is a cornucopia of excellent food.
+Whether you like to start the day with a made-to-order omelet, fresh Galveston Bay shrimp, bourbon-glazed ham or all of the above, it's beautifully arrayed here, and you're welcome to all you can eat.
 The room itself is quite beautiful, with large arched windows overlooking swaying palms and Galveston Bay.
 Just leave room for dessert, where the selection will leave you with a sugar high.